8+ Incredible Dark Goddesses & How To Work With Them

 However, you might not realize what’s happening right away.
 When Lilith first made herself known to me, it took me months to figure out that she was behind many of the happenings.

-For example, I became obsessed with Lilith astrology (I literally wrote a 12k word blog post her), researched every myth I could find that referenced her, and generally thought about her quite often.
+For example, I became obsessed with Lilith astrology (I literally wrote a 12k word blog post about her), researched every myth I could find that referenced her, and generally thought about her quite often.
 For some reason, it never occurred to me that she was actually reaching out until I got a small deity reading on Etsy and was told that I should work with Lilith!

 This actually did come at a point in my life when I was going through a major emotional transition.
 She wanted to help me take back my power and live a more authentic life.